Java Workflow Engines Comparison

 Reading time: 7 minutes 6 seconds

-There are quite a lot of open source solutions that are geared towards workflow process automation.
-The question is how to choose the right one and what factors should be taken into account.
-Below you may find a table that provides a comparison of Java workflow engines available on the market, including their major features description.
+There are quite a lot of open source solutions that provide workflow process automation.
+The question is how to choose the right one and what factors should be taken into account before choosing.
+Below you will find a table that shows a comparison of Java workflow engines available on the market, including their major features description.

 |Workflow types||State machine||State machine||State machine||State machine||State machine|

 |Supported databases||MS SQL Server, PostgreSQL, Oracle, MySQL, MongoDB||MS SQL, PostgreSQL, Oracle, MySQL, H2, DB2||db2, derby, h2, hsqldb, mysql, oracle, postgresql, sqlserver||MS SQL, PostgreSQL, Oracle, MySQL, H2, DB2, MariaDB||PostgreSQL, Oracle, MySQL, H2, Apache Cassandra|

 |State persistence||Serialization type is defined by Persistence Provider.
 You can easily control and change the settings saving process.||Activiti supports recovery in case of error, and will restart as a transactional state machine at the lowest level.||The runtime state of an executing process can be made persistent, for example, in a database.
 This allows to restore execution states of all running processes in case of unexpected failure.||Persistence Strategy based on the following concepts - Compact Tables, Deadlock Avoidance, Control Savepoints, Intelligent Caching, True Concurrency.||Not declared|